 Students can also find out lots of information about possible careers linked to our courses on our new website, the demand for these careers within the local community and informative videos featuring people working in these career areas.

-The Careers Team is based on the first floor of the Learning Resource Centre (LRC).
-The team includes a Careers Lead, a part-time Level 6 Careers Education and Guidance Officer and two librarians currently on the Level 4 Careers Information and Advice course with the Open University.
+The Careers Hub is based upstairs in The Learning Hub.
+The team includes a Careers Lead, a part-time Level 6 Careers Education and Guidance Officer and two Level 4 Careers Advisers.

 The Careers Team offer the following services: